Individual Voluntary Arrangement (IVA)

 How long do we keep your Personal Information for?

-If you become a customer of UK Citizens Debt Help, we are required to keep your personal data for 6 years from the date that we stop providing our services to you.
+If you become a customer of Moneyworries, we are required to keep your personal data for 6 years from the date that we stop providing our services to you.

 If you choose not to go ahead with an IVA with us, your personal information will normally be deleted after 12 months, but if you ask us to, we will delete it sooner.